Take A Break From the Labor of Grief this Labor Day

 Give it a Try

-So, try to relax, breathe, watch a movie, read a fun, easy book, go out with friends, or do something else recreational…or anythingother than grief.
-That just might be the best holiday you could give yourself this Labor Day (Monday Sept.
-2).
+So, try to relax, breathe, watch a movie, read a fun, easy book, go out with friends, or do something else recreational … or anything … other than grief.
+That just might be the best holiday you could give yourself this Labor Day (Monday, Sept.
+1).

-If you’re invited to a barbecue or a party or an outing and you feel like going, enjoy yourself.
-If you feel like being alone, just tell your friends or relatives that you’re just not up for it next year and hopefully you can join them next time.
+If you’re invited to a barbecue or a party or an outing that sounds good to you, go and enjoy yourself.
+If you feel like being alone, feel free to tell your friends or relatives that you’re just not up for it next year.
+And hopefully you can join them next year.

 Suggested Reading

-The website www.refugeingrief.com (by Megan Devine, the author of It’s Okay That You’re Not Okay) has an article with more information about Labor Day and grief that you might find helpful too.
+The website www.refugeingrief.com (by Megan Devine, the author of It’s Okay That You’re Not Okay) has an article with more information about Labor Day and grief.

 Ask For Help